Skip to main content

 up close of synthetic wood shakes on a roof

 Previous Claims: A history of claims related to roof damage can make it challenging to obtain coverage.
 Frequent or severe claims signal higher risk to the insurance company.
+They may decide to drop coverage or exclude your roof.

 Geographical Location: The location of your home matters, especially in regions prone to natural disasters such as hurricanes, tornadoes, or wildfires.
 Homes in high-risk areas may face insurance difficulties, and the condition of the roof is crucial in such cases.